5 surprising reasons your home isn’t selling

 Online marketing is sparse

-Make sure you have professional, high-quality pictures of your house posted to accentuate the best features of your home.
+Make sure you have professional, high-quality pictures posted to accentuate your home’s best features.
 Pixelated, dark, and blurry photos make great spaces appear uninspiring.

 In addition to photography, it’s important for potential buyers to have accessibility to your home.
 Not hosting open houses or allowing your real estate agent to host house tours for buyers cuts down on your chances of people putting in an offer on your house.